Saamirgaffur06/wall_crack/README.md

-      You can train the model in the train.py file using the datset and can obtain higher accuracy and then predict with the real time images
+      You can train the model in the train.py file using the dataset and can obtain higher accuracy and then predict with the real time images in the predict.py file